CMU-313/fall23-nodebb-debugdragons/UserGuide.md

 ## Anonymous Posting

+The anonymous posting feature allows for students to freely post questions that they might be too scared or embarassed to ask if others can see their name.
+This feature will anonymise their username and profile so that they feel more comfortable when posting a topic and don't feel judged.

 ### How to use Feature
-1. Create a new topic
+1. Create a new topic as a student
-2. Add a tag "anonymous"
+2. Add a tag "anonymous" at the bottom before posting
-3. In the topic, users are now anonymised
+3. In the topic, users' usernames are now anonymised
 4. Go to topics list
 5. In the list the avatar will be anonymous